Snowflake-Labs/sqlpack/CONTRIBUTING.md

 ```

 ## Structure of the yaml file
-This yaml file has to have the same parameters as the parameters mentioned in the `sql.fmt` file header .
+This yaml file has to have the same parameters as the parameters mentioned in the * [templated SQL file header](## Structure of templated SQL files) .
 The structure of this yaml file is like a dictionary with the parameters as the key and the actual value of the parameters as the value

 Here is an example
 ```